Steve Ahern: Biography

 Ahern has commented in the media about the radio industry in Australia.
 He is the editor and an author of the book, Making Radio: a Practical Guide to Working in Radio (2000), which was published by his organisation, AFTRS.
-(2nd Edition 2011, 3rd Edition 2013, 4th Edition 2022).
+(2nd Edition 2011, 3rd Edition 2013).
+In 2022, the book was updated to an international edition, include podcasting and digital audio and is now called Making Radio and Podcasts, published by Routledge.
 Ahern wrote a crime thriller, Harbour Terror (2007), which is set in a community radio station.
-He provided an entry on the first Director of AFTRS, Jerzy Toeplitz (1909–1995), for the Australian Dictionary of Biography.
+He provided an entry on the first Director of AFTRS, Jerzy Toeplitz (1909–1995), for the Australian Dictionary of Biography and contributed two chapters to a book about South African media.
+Using his technology experience, he regularly also writes about new technology in publishing, media and AI, and contributes to media technology policy debates.

-Ahern has published articles and conference papers on the future of media, including the importance of media in developing countries.
+Ahern has published articles and conference papers on the future of media, including the importance of Media Literacy in developing countries.
 He trains media professionals through AMT and was the CEO of the International Media & Broadcasting Academy (IMBA).
 He was a board member of the Community Broadcasting Foundation of Australia.
-In 2000 he was the founding consultant and curriculum developer for the National Electronic Media Institute of South Africa (NEMISA) and in 2012 was founding consultant for Nai Media Institute, the first professional media training organisation in Afghanistan.
-In 2014 Ahern and business partner Peter Saxon bought AsiaRadioToday.com and in 2015 he and his business partners were the first to launch a 'catch-up radio' product called Rewind Radio.
+In 2000, he was the founding consultant and curriculum developer for the National Electronic Media Institute of South Africa (NEMISA) and in 2012 was founding consultant for Nai Media Institute, the first professional media training organisation in Afghanistan.
+In 2014 Ahern and business partner Peter Saxon bought AsiaRadioToday.com and in 2015 he and his business partners were the first to develop and launch a 'catch-up radio' product called Rewind Radio.

 Ahern has been active in training radio and television industry organisations for the transition to digital radio, digital television, and new OTT services.
-He lectures about the future of media in Australia and internationally, and in 2020 joined the Asia Pacific Broadcasting Union (ABU) to Head the organisation's Media Academy.
+He worked on various media aid projects, consulting to develop independent media publishing companies in countries including Afghanistan, South Sudan and Liberia.
+He lectures about the future of media, broadcasting and media literacy in Australia and internationally, and in 2020 joined the Asia Pacific Broadcasting Union (ABU) to Head the organisation's Media Academy.

-In Paris in July 2022 he spoke at a UNESCO presentation on the importance of media and information literacy and professional journalism.
+In Paris in July 2022, he spoke at a UNESCO presentation on the importance of Media and Information Literacy (MIL) and professional journalism.
 Highlighting the difference between professional media and social media he said: "The common threads that make up professional media are: A commitment to the greater good of society, Internal editorial checks and balances, External rules and regulations...
-This distinguishes responsible professional media from unregulated social media."
+This distinguishes responsible professional media from unregulated social media".

-In January 2023 Ahern joined at ABC as Manager of ABC Radio Sydney.
+In 2022, Ahern joined at ABC as Manager of ABC Radio Sydney.
+He left the ABC in 2024 to rejoin AMT Pty Ltd as the company's CEO to expand the company's trade publications, launch the Asia Podcast Awards, work on the Radiodays Asia Conference and continue his international training and consultancy work.